fstpackage/fst/README.md

 ![](README-multi-threading-1.png)

 The *csv* format used by the *fread* and *fwrite* methods of package *data.table* is actually a human-readable text format and not a binary format.
-Normally, binary formats would be much faster than the *csv* format, because *csv* takes more space on disk, is row based, is uncompressed and needs to be parsed into a computer-native format to have any meaning.
+Normally, binary formats would be much faster than the *csv* format, because *csv* takes more space on disk, is row based, uncompressed and needs to be parsed into a computer-native format to have any meaning.
 So any serializer that's working on *csv* has an enormous disadvantage as compared to binary formats.
 Yet, the results show that *data.table* is on par with binary formats and when more threads are used, it can even be faster.
 Because of this impressive performance, it was included in the graph for comparison.

-> **Note to users**: From CRAN release v0.8.0, the *fst* format is stable and backwards compatible.
-That means that all *fst* files generated with package v0.8.0 or later can be read by future versions of the package.

 Bindings in other languages
 ---------------------------

 **Julia**: [**`fstformat.jl`**](https://github.com/xiaodaigh/fstformat.jl) A naive Julia binding using RCall.jl

+> **Note to users**: From CRAN release v0.8.0, the *fst* format is stable and backwards compatible.
+That means that all *fst* files generated with package v0.8.0 or later can be read by future versions of the package.